bobheadxi/bobheadxi.github.io/_posts/2019-8-4-on-giving-up.md

 This morning I announced that I'll be stepping down from the co-president role at UBC Launch Pad after finally getting it following several years as a lead in the club.
-Funny because not too long ago I wrote a rather [optimistic post](https://bobheadxi.dev/launch-pad-2018-2019/) about Launch Pad, and now I'm stepping away from it for the forseeable future.
+Funny because not too long ago I wrote a rather [optimistic post](https://bobheadxi.dev/launch-pad-2018-2019/) about Launch Pad, and now I'm stepping away from it for the foreseeable future.

 There's a term I learned during [my time with Riot Games](https://bobheadxi.dev/riot-games/):
 *bandwidth*.
 Up until recently I haven't really considered this an issue - I was